 Unique Considerations

-- Hazardous Materials: Be aware of any hazardous materials, such as asbestos or lead paint, that may require special handling and disposal procedures.
+- Hazardous Materials: Be aware of any hazardous materials that may be present, such as asbestos or lead paint, and follow proper protocols for handling and disposal.

 Special Equipment